7 min read · Cost

 | Full custom or estate-scale | $16–$28+ | $50,000–$110,000+ |

-Sierra Siding's typical new construction siding scope band in California as of 2026.
+Typical new construction siding planning range for California — a general California market range, not a Sierra Siding quote.
 Schedule coordination with the GC's master schedule is part of the scope.
 Chapter 7A WUI assembly is included where the parcel is in a Fire Hazard Severity Zone.
 Final number is set after architectural review — your written proposal is what governs.

 Key takeaways

-- No tear-off makes scope more predictable than re-side
+- No tear-off and no substrate repair make scope more predictable than a re-side

 FAQ